-Bits b{31} to b_4 Reserved

-These bits shall be set to all ZERO.

-Bit b 3 DCB overwrite

-else it shall be set to ZERO.

-Bit b 2 Formatting

-if set to ONE, reformatting of the disk shall not be allowed, else it shall be set to ZERO.

-Bit b 1 DCB read protect

-if set to ONE, the information in this DCB is meant for use by the drive only and shall not be transferred outside the drive, else it shall be set ZERO.

-Bit b 0 Data Zone write

-if set to ONE, recording shall not be allowed in the Data Zone, else it shall be set to ZERO.
+Bits b 31 to b 4 Reserved These bits shall be set to all ZERO.
+Bit b 3 DCB overwrite if set to ONE, modifying the current DCB shall not be allowed, else it shall be set to ZERO.
+Bit b 2 Formatting if set to ONE, reformatting of the disk shall not be allowed, else it shall be set to ZERO.
+Bit b 1 DCB read protect if set to ONE, the information in this DCB is meant for use by the drive only and shall not be transferred outside the drive, else it shall be set ZERO.
+Bit b 0 Data Zone write if set to ONE, recording shall not be allowed in the Data Zone, else it shall be set to ZERO.